apache/cloudstack-www/blog/2022-12-05-apache-cloudstack-use-cases-benefits.md

 <ul>
 <li><strong>What is the primary benefit of using CloudStack against other virtualization management platforms?</strong></li>
 </ul>
 <p>&ldquo;Against other IaaS orchestration platforms, CloudStack has got two key advantages: A) Ease of deployment - whereas a lot of other platforms are incredibly complex to deploy.
-B) Reliability &ndash; CloudStack has been around for over a decade, it&rsquo;s very stable, it&rsquo;s very well-known, it&rsquo;s in production use at many of the world&rsquo;s largest organisations.&rdquo;</p>
+B) Reliability - CloudStack has been around for over a decade, it&rsquo;s very stable, it&rsquo;s very well-known, it&rsquo;s in production use at many of the world&rsquo;s largest organisations.&rdquo;</p>
 <ul>
 <li><strong>What is the future of the CloudStack project according to you?&nbsp;</strong></li>
 </ul>